tykarol/fontgen-loader/README.md

 ## `!
 This is a fork of DragonsInn/fontgen-loader with merged pull requests !`

++ Fixed font output file generation to be consistent in time with same hash(important for long time caching)

 # `fontgen-loader` - Bam, easy webfonts!

 Have you faced this?
 You have 4 icons from FontAwesome, and 19 from Glyphicons, and maybe you are eying at another webfont's icons and wishing to use them?